Atlas and wavenumber tables for visible part of the multiline electronic-vibro-rotational emission spectrum of the $D_2$ molecule measured with moderate resolution in deuterium plasma with minor hydrogen impurity: Results and discussion

-Obtained wavenumber and intensity values for all spectral lines in the presented spectral region are shown in the table~\ref{wavenumberdata}.
+Obtained wavenumber and intensity values for all lines in the presented spectral region are shown in the table~\ref{wavenumberdata}.
 Column 1 of the table (K) gives spectral line index which was used for numbering of recognized lines throughout the atlas.
 Column 2 ($\nu$) gives measured spectral line wavenumber values with the uncertainty (one standard deviation) shown in brackets in units of the last significant digit.
-Some spectral lines included into the table may appear as false solutions of the inverse problem or may belong to $HD$ molecule.
+Some spectral lines included into the table may appear as false solutions of the inverse problem or may belong to $HD$ molecule (see above).
 Their wavenumber values are marked by asterisk in the table.
 Such spectral lines are beyond the scope of the present paper.
-They need additional studies in high resolution experiments similar to those reported in \cite{LU2011, LUZ2012}.
-Wavenumber values for spectral lines assigned as pseudo doublet components (see \cite{LUZ2012}) are marked by letters "s" for strong and "w" for weak components.
+They need additional studies in high resolution experiments similar to those reported in \cite{LUZ2012, LU2011}.
+Wavenumber values for spectral lines assigned as pseudo-doublet components of partly resolved fine structure of triplet-to-triplet lines (see \cite{LUZ2012}) are marked by letters "s" and "w" for strong and weak components respectively.
 Column 3 (I) gives measured relative line intensities.
-The uncertainty (one standard deviation) is shown in brackets in units of last significant digit.
-Column 4 ($\nu_R$) gives wavenumber values from \cite{FSC1985} (appendix C) close to our values.
-Wavenumber values used as standard reference data for the reverse wavenumber calibration of our spectrometer are presented in bold.
-Column 5 (Assignment) gives assignments for $D_2$ lines from \cite{FSC1985}, for $HD$ lines from \cite{DiekeBlue1935, KB1987}, while new assignments made in the present work are shown in italic.
-Assignments for the triplet-to-triplet lines confirmed by statistical analysis are shown in bold.
+The uncertainty (one standard deviation) is shown in brackets in units of the last significant digit.
+Column 4 ($\nu_R$) gives wavenumber values from the appendix C of \cite{FSC1985} close to our values.
+Wavenumber values used as standard reference data for the reverse wavenumber calibration of our spectrometer are presented in the bold face.
+Column 5 (Assignment) gives assignments for the $D_2$ lines from \cite{FSC1985} and for the $HD$ lines from \cite{DiekeBlue1935, Dieke1935_2, DiekeLewis1937, KB1987}.
+Assignments for the triplet-to-triplet lines confirmed by the statistical analysis analogous to that reported in \cite{LU2008} are shown in the bold face, while new assignments made in the present work are italicized.